Jackie Gayda: Professional wrestling career

-World Wrestling Entertainment
+World Wrestling Entertainment (2002–2005)

 Tough Enough and debut (2002–2003)

 As soon as Gayda was awarded the Tough Enough II contract, she worked several matches on the Raw and SmackDown! brands.
 Gayda turned villainous on an episode of WWE Velocity by pushing her co-winner Linda Miles off the top rope, causing her to lose her match against Ivory.
 Five days later on SmackDown!, Gayda teamed up with Ivory in a losing effort against Miles and Trish Stratus in a tag team match.
-In another one of her first television matches (a tag team match with Christopher Nowinski against Trish Stratus and Bradshaw on the July 8, 2002 episode of Raw from Philadelphia, Pennsylvania that became known by wrestling fans as "that Jackie Gayda match"), Gayda botched multiple moves, the most infamous of which was a second-rope-bulldog by Stratus, which she sold too late.
+In another one of her first television matches (a tag team match with Christopher Nowinski against Trish Stratus and Bradshaw on the July 8, 2002 episode of Raw from Philadelphia, Pennsylvania, that became known by wrestling fans as "that Jackie Gayda match"), Gayda botched multiple moves, the most infamous of which was a second-rope-bulldog by Stratus, which she sold too late.
 Commentator Jim Ross exclaimed that "mercifully, it's over" at the end of the match, expressing relief that the poor wrestling attempts had ceased.

-She was sent to Ohio Valley Wrestling for further training.
+She was sent to Ohio Valley Wrestling (OVW) for further training.
 While in OVW, she joined the stable known as "The Revolution", in addition to managing The Basham Brothers and Chris Kanyon.
 On June 16, 2003, she returned to WWE as Miss Jackie, managing Rico.
 She would later turn face after Rico's face turn.